chellxh/module-three-study-guide/01-npm-for-react.md

 ## Importing a Module

 - The import name `importedMessage` doesn't match the export name `message` from above.
 Is that ok?
+- * `importedMessage` becomes variable name for message in file that it is imported
 - Does this renaming on import change the name of the export?
+- * default export stays the same

 ```js
 import importedMessage from "./messages.js";